jontesek/flight-searcher/README.md

 * Tests (unit and for API)
 * Use async HTTP client.
 * Beware of Redis overflow by chance or by hacker - put some limit how many results can be store in Redis.
-* Deployment to production - choose `uvicorn` with one process, `uvicorn` with multiple processes, `gunicorn`.
+* Deployment to production - choose `uvicorn` with one process, `uvicorn` with multiple processes, `gunicorn` with uvicorn workers.
 It would depend on autoscaling setup in Kubernetes.